 a) The source of the data on textile imports is "EU statistics on import and export of certain textiles, produced by the administrative agency Statistics Sweden 2011 on behalf of the Swedish Chemicals Agency".
-The dossier submitter has clarified that this tonnage figure refers to Taric codes covering: knitted or crocheted fabrics; articles of apparel and clothing accessories, knitted or crocheted; articles of apparel and clothing accessories, not knitted or crocheted; other made-up textile articles; sets, worn clothing and worn textile articles; sports footwear; tennis shoes, basketball shoes, gym shoes, training shoes and the like; toys representing animals or non-human creatures-stuffed.
+The dossier submitter has clarified that this tonnage figure refers to Taric codes covering: knitted or crocheted fabrics; articles of apparel and clothing accessories, knitted or crocheted; articles of apparel and clothing accessories, knitted or crocheted; articles of apparel and clothing accessories, sports footwear; tennis shoes, basketball shoes, gym shoes, training shoes and the like; toys representing animals or non-human creatures-stuffed.
 The amount of imported textiles over the period 2005-2010 varies between 5.3 million and 6.2 million tonnes/year.
 RAC is unclear whether the entire amount of each category can be assumed to be subject to laundering with water.